subhamoymahajan/in-silico-microscopy/README.md

 - tmax: (int).
 After using "-tmax" option enter the maximum timestep to consider for creating the video.
 - tdiff: (int).
 After using the "-tdiff" option enter the increaments of timesteps to use for creating the video.
 - fps: (int).
 Default value 5.
 After using the "-fps" option enter the frame rate of the output video.
+- type: (str).
+Default is 'color'.
+After using the "-type" option enter 'mono' to generate monochrome videos.

 **param.dat file:**
 - T: (int).
 Same as **render_mono.py**